 If you decide that GoldSim is a good choice for your runoff modeling work, continue reading!

-Steps to Building a Runoff Model in GoldSim
+Recommendations for to Building a Runoff Model in GoldSim

 - Establish requirements: Before constructing the model, ask what the model is supposed to solve, what level of detail you need to include, who your audience will be, and how you will present your results.
 The level of detail will influence the time settings, which might impact the data collection and underlying logic of the model.
 You should also take a little time to estimate the sensitivity of the system to runoff that is received from the watershed.
 If the system isn't very sensitive to this process, then it might not be worth adding a lot of detail to the runoff model.
 If this is the case, consider choosing a more simplistic methodology.
 You can always go back later and add detail, if needed.

-- Select model components: It is important to understand and choose the components you plan to assemble for the runoff model before you dive into model construction.
+Select model components: It is important to understand and choose the components you plan to assemble for the runoff model before you dive into model construction.
 The components you choose will partly be driven by how much detail you plan to include.
 For example, if you lack the necessary time series data records and must rely on monthly estimates of precipitation and temperature, then a runoff model of choice might be a simple Mass Balance model instead of something much more detailed like HSPF in GoldSim (both of which are available in our Model Library, by the way).
 The following model components are available in our GoldSim Model Library:

 - Snowmelt: Simple Snowmelt Estimator, Snow Accumulation and Ablation Model (Snow 17), Snowmelt Runoff Model (SRM)

-- Runoff/Routing: SCS design storm, Simple lag, Watershed yield estimator, Australian Water Balance Model (AWBM), Sacramento Soil Moisture Accounting Model (SACSMA), Hydrological Simulation Program - FORTRAN (HSPF)
+- Runoff/Routing: SCS design storm, Simple lag, Watershed yield estimator, Australian Water Balance Model (AWBM), Sacramento Soil Moisture Accounting Model (SAC-SMA), Hydrological Simulation Program - FORTRAN (HSPF)

 - River routing: Simple delay and dispersion, Muskingum-cunge routing model